-Many moorings have dozens or even hundreds of parts
+Oceanographic moorings can have dozens or even hundreds of parts

 Starting a new mooring design project can be exciting

 But that excitement of starting something new can quickly be replaced with stress.
 This stress can come from the need to keep track of all the components and parts details to pull the mooring design together.
 These mooring designs can have dozens or even hundreds of parts.

 But old parts may be out of production

 New parts are created all the time.
 The regular parts you’re used to may not be in stock this week.
 Keeping track of all this information is a job in and of itself.
 But one way or another, the first step in a mooring design is laying out all the parts needed.

 Laying out all the parts in a mooring design can take a lot of time

 Shackles, wire, synthetic rope, flotation: there are many different kinds of parts you need to put your mooring together.
 There are a lot of details needed in laying out the connectors properly from the anchor to the top float.
 A simple spreadsheet can help a lot in this stage of the design.
 But then things get more complicated when you account for all the instruments.
 Most instruments need to sit at a target water depth.
 Adjusting the mooring so each instrument sits where it is supposed to can take a lot of time in iterating the design.
 But this iteration won’t be accurate unless you get the details of all the parts correct.

 Getting these details right needs a lot of careful attention

 Basic bookkeeping like adding up the total mooring length has to be bulletproof.
 The total weight is important as that relates to how much flotation you need.
 If the flotation is off, then instruments won’t sit in the right location in the water.
 All these parts combined into a mooring layout can be an awful lot of information.